UNESCO Heritage listed De Hoop Nature Reserve - Guide for First Time Visitors

 From Berlin with love

-The De Hoop Collection supported my research trip to South Africa.
+The De Hoop Collection supported my trip to South Africa.
 All thoughts are based on my own experiences and feelings.